GDPR and Data First Party: solutions for a world without cookies

 • Use attractive creative formats to capture consumers’ attention.
 Providing relevant information from the nearest shop also boosts the impact of the Drive to store campaign.

 • Define the right attribution window (i.e. the length of the period taken into account before conversion, during which the contribution of marketing contact points is collected and analysed).
-A window of between 15 and 30 days enables you to monitor footfall in your shops and focus on the effective advertising channels.
+A window of between 15 and 30 days, for example, enables you to monitor footfall in your shops and therefore focus on the most effective advertising channels.

 During the campaign

 Dive into granular reports.
-The success of a Drive to Store campaign can mean different things to advertisers.
-Granular reporting tools make it possible to drill down into the data that is relevant, depending on whether it just wants to increase traffic, convert new customers, increase its re-purchase rate and build customer loyalty
+The success of a Drive to Store campaign can mean different things to different advertisers.
+Granular reporting tools make it possible to drill down into the data that is relevant to the brand, depending on whether it just wants to increase traffic, convert new customers, increase its re-purchase rate, build customer loyalty or build its audience.

 After the campaign

 Measure conversions in real time.
-This makes it possible to focus on 3 key KPIs: the improvement factor (i.e. the probability that a visit to a shop is motivated by the Drive to store campaign), the percentage of exposure and the percentage of visits.
+This makes it possible to focus on 3 key KPIs: the improvement factor (i.e. the probability that a visit to a shop is motivated by the Drive to store campaign), the percentage of exposure and, in particular, the percentage of incremental visits.

 Conclusion